 Labor Code 1771 requires the payment of prevailing wages for all public works projects greater than \$1,000.
 The definition of "public works" under the Labor Code differs from the definition "public works" under the bidding statutes.
 For purposes of the payment of prevailing wages under Labor Code 1771 and 1720, "public works projects" include construction, re-construction, alteration, renovation, erection, demolition, improvements, installation, or repair work done under contract and paid for in whole or in part out of public funds, to a publicly owned, leased, or operated facility.
-"Construction" includes work performed during the design and preconstruction phases of construction, including, but not limited to, inspection and land surveying work, and work performed during the post-construction phases of construction, including, but not limited to, all cleanup work at the jobsite.
-"Installation" includes, but is not limited to, the assembly and disassembly of freestanding and affixed modular office systems.
+"Construction" includes work performed during the design and preconstruction phases of construction, including, but not limited to, inspection and land surveying work, and work performed during the post-construction phases of construction, including the assembly and disassembly of freestanding and affixed modular office systems.
 Under Labor Code 1771, prevailing wages applies to contracts let for maintenance work.